 Vessel revenues decreased \$32.0 million, or 16.8%, to \$158.5 million for 2017 compared to \$190.4 million for 2016.
-The decrease in vessel revenues primarily resulted from weak market conditions worldwide and the repricing or stacking of six OSVs that concluded long-term contracts at dayrates above current market levels.
-This decrease in OSV revenues was partially offset by revenues earned from our MPSV fleet which increased \$6.2 million, or 13.3%, for 2017 compared to 2016.
-For 2017, we had an average of 43.6 vessels stacked compared to an average of 41.6 vessels stacked in the prior year.
+The decrease in vessel revenues primarily resulted from weak market conditions worldwide and the repricing or stacking of six OSVs that concluded long-term contracts at dayrates above then-current market levels.
+This decrease in OSV revenues was partially offset by revenues earned from our MPSV fleet, which increased \$6.2 million, or 13.3%, for 2017 compared to 2016.
+For 2017, we had an average of 43.6 vessels stacked compared to 41.6 vessels stacked in the prior year.
 Average new generation OSV dayrates were \$20,250 for 2017 compared to \$25,233 for 2016, a decrease of \$4,983, or 19.7%.
 Our new generation OSV dayrate includes a redelivery fee related to the completion of a long-term contract for one of our OSVs that was recognized during 2017.
 Excluding such revenue, average new generation OSV dayrates would have been \$18,457.
-Our new generation OSV operating in the GoM and, to a lesser extent, the incremental vessels that were stacked during 2017 compared to 2016.
-Our new generation fleet of OSVs incurred 191 days of aggregate downtime for regulatory drydockings and certain vessels were stacked for an aggregate of 15,671 days during 2017.
+Our new generation OSV utilization was 23.1% for 2017 compared to 25.2% for 2016.
+This decrease in utilization is primarily due to weak market conditions for our high-spec OSVs operating in the GoM and, to a lesser extent, the incremental vessels that were stacked during 2017 compared to 2016.
+Our new generation OSVs incurred 191 days of aggregate downtime for regulatory drydockings and certain vessels were stacked for an aggregate of 15,674 days during 2017.
 Excluding stacked vessel days, our new generation OSV effective utilization was 75.2% and 75.7% during the twelve months ended December 31, 2017 and 2016, respectively.
-Domestic vessel revenues decreased \$31.5 million during 2017 compared to 2016 primarily due to lower dayrates earned by vessels operating in our fleet during the twelve months ended December 31, 2017 and 2016, respectively.
 Domestic vessel revenues decreased \$31.5 million during 2017 compared to 2016 primarily due to lower dayrates earned by vessels operating in our fleet during the twelve months ended December 31, 2017 and the stacking of vessels since December 2015.
 Foreign vessel revenues were in-line with the prior year period.
-Foreign vessel revenues comprised 24.2% of our total vesse
+Foreign vessel revenues comprised 24.2% of our total vessel revenues for 2017 compared to 20.4% for 2016.